JauntyJJS/jaunty-blogdown/content/blog/2022-08-23-R-Medicine-2022-Series/part2/index.md

 ## Introduction

-This is a continuation about my learning journey in R Medicine 2022.
+This is a continuation about my learning journey in R/Medicine 2022.
 This section covers Day 3 and 4 of the conference.
 As the videos of the presentation are not available, the writings made are based on my memory.
 If there are any mistakes, kindly let me know.

 ## Day 3